-By taking the coast, the beaches are endless, which means your favorite designer swimwear is a must-add to your packing list.
+By taking the coast, the beaches are endless, which means your favorite designer swimwear and resort wear is a must-add to your packing list.
 Since you’re driving, it won’t matter how many bags you have.
 All that matters is if it will fit in your car.
 The basics should include:

 - Multiple swimsuits

 The go-with-the-flow feeling of a road trip means you can stay low-maintenance and only pack what you’ll need and leave room for a cooler, camping equipment, or anything else that will make your road trip feel complete.
 The best California road trip lasts at least a week, but you can also narrow it down to a quick 48 hours and still feel like you’ve gotten a memorable experience.
 It all depends on where you’re starting from, what you want to see, and how much you want to do each day.